w3f/polkadot-wiki/docs/learn/learn-validator.md

 ## Disputes

 All parachain blocks that are in the finalized relay chain should be valid.
 This, does not apply to backed blocks that are not included.
-To ensure nothing invalid end up in the finalized relay chain there are approval checks (described above) and disputes.
+To ensure nothing invalid ends up in the finalized relay chain there are approval checks (described above) and disputes.
 The latter ensures that each attempt to include something invalid is caught and the offending validators are punished.